spacetelescope/rad/CONTRIBUTING.rst

 .. note::

    Note that maintainers generally will not review a pull request until it is open for review (not draft) and the CI checks have passed (or have been explained by linked PRs).
 This is to minimize the amount of time maintainers need to spend reviewing incomplete pull requests.
 If you need help getting the CI checks to pass, please ask for help by making a comment on your pull request.

+Useful Contribution Tool
+************************

+RAD has a useful helper script that is `fully documented in the RAD docs <https://rad.readthedocs.io/en/latest/helper.html>`_.
+We recommend that you use this script to assist you with:

+- Creating new schemas
+- Bumping schema versions

+This script will handle all the tedious tasks associated with these actions, for example it makes sure that all the relevant files have had their URIs updated correctly, and that all of the symbolic links have been created correctly.
+If you use a terminal editor such as ``vim`` you can also launch your editor for a particular schema directly from the helper script, and it will make sure that you bump schema versions if necessary.